TNGStudios/rgc-spec/source/overview/formatversion.rst

 Now, this makes the jobs of serialisers pretty easy. **All format versions are therefore future-compatible, so checking whether a serialiser can handle a file is a single statement.**

-As an example, lets say we have a serialiser that supports IIDX20.
+As an example, let's say we have a serialiser that supports IIDX20.
 Since all future versions are supersets, all we need to do is check:

 ``if (formatVersion >= 1)``